 What is the best month to visit Poland?

 The best month to visit Poland depends on what you’re interested in seeing and experiencing.
-If you’re looking to enjoy outdoor activities such as hiking and sightseeing, the late spring months (May, June) or summer (July, August) are the best months to visit.
+If you’re looking to enjoy outdoor activities such as hiking and sightseeing, the late spring months (May, June) or summer (July, August) are the best times for a summer vacation in Poland.

 The weather is generally warm and there are many festivals and events taking place.
 If you’re looking to experience the Christmas markets and winter sports, December-February would be the best months to visit.

-The fall (September, October) is a good time to visit as well, as the leaves change colour and the early winter weather is still mild.
+The Fall or Autumn (September, October) is a good time to visit as well, as the leaves change color and the early winter weather is still mild.
 Overall, it depends on what you want to see and do on your Poland summer holidays .

 Is Poland safe for travel?